 Objective

 Our client had an existing, simple integration in place between their ERP and a Field Service software package.
-They wanted to expand on this integration, but the integration methods provided by the Field Service software had changed from “pushing” data changes to the ERP, to the use of Webhook subscriptions.
+They wanted to expand on this integration, but the integration methods provided by the Field Service software had changed.
+Instead of “pushing” data changes to the ERP, they now only provided Webhook subscriptions.
 The client’s ERP software was unable to manage this type of communication.

-We had been approached to add to their existing integration between the two software packages, so as part of this work we also needed to develop an inexpensive and simple way of handling the data traffic between the two software solutions.
+We were asked to add new integration options to the existing integration.
+As part of this work we also needed to develop an inexpensive and simple way of handling the data traffic between the two software solutions.

 Solution Delivery

 - The Field Service software saw themselves as the source of truth of the data.
 They published APIs to enable data to be read or updated in their own software, as well as allowing for new data to be added in their required format.
-For our client, the actual data source of truth was their ERP software, not the Field Service software.
-This meant that certain data changes in the Field Service software had to be reflected in the ERP.
-The method available to do this in the Field Service software was not uncommon: they allowed for web hook subscriptions to monitor changes to certain types of records.
-This mechanism can be as simple as for a data type trigger on an insert, change or delete or as sophisticated as a configurable query.
+For our client, the actual data source of truth was their ERP software (not the Field Service software).
+So, this meant that we had to make sure that certain data changes in the Field Service software also appeared back in the ERP.
+The Field Service software had a reasonably common method of allowing this: they provided web hook subscriptions, which monitored changes to certain types of records.
+This mechanism can often be as simple as for a data type trigger on an insert, change or delete or as sophisticated as a configurable query.
 In this particular scenario, it only offered a simple insert, change, or delete trigger.

-- In order to use these web hook subscriptions to send changes to the ERP, the responsibility fell back on our client to setup and maintain a public web server with a web service endpoint configured to accept the contents of the web hook call.
+- In order to use these web hook subscriptions to send changes to the ERP, the responsibility fell back on our client.
+They had to setup and maintain a public web server with a web service endpoint configured to accept the contents of the web hook call.

-- This intermediary piece also needed to be able to manage the different levels and methods of authentication required by both the Field Service software and the ERP.
-Each system also had its own way of dealing with both the trigger mechanism for firing or receiving a web hook call and the data contained in the call.
+- This intermediary piece also needed to be able to manage the different levels and methods of authentication required, by both the Field Service software and the ERP.
+But each system also had its own way of dealing with both the trigger mechanism for firing or receiving a web hook call and the data contained in the call.
 These were not compatible, as both systems essentially wanted the other system to do all the work.

-- Data contained in the call body from the Web Hook subscription in the Field Service software was limited to the specific record ID.
-This meant that a standard API would need to be triggered to retrieve all data relating to the record changed.
+- We knew that the data contained in the call body from the Web Hook subscription in the Field Service software was limited to the specific record ID.
+It meant that we needed to trigger a standard API in order to retrieve all data relating to the record changed.

 - We built a “Web Hook Listener”, which we placed on existing server infrastructure that our client had in place.
-This Web Hook Listener was configured to:
+The Web Hook Listener was configured to:

 - manage the security authentication that both sides needed;